JAMESMTL/snippets/bnx2x/proxmox/README.md

 <b>DO NOT do an apt upgrade or apt dist-upgrade, doing so will download updated kernels</b>

-Step 5.
-Now install the packages you will need to build the module
+<b>Step 7.</b> Now install the packages you will need to build the module

     apt install git build-essential fakeroot libncurses5-dev xz-utils libssl-dev bc flex libelf-dev bison curl dpkg-dev debhelper asciidoc libiberty-dev lintian xmlto libdw-dev libnuma-dev libslang2-dev zlib1g-dev

-Step 6.
-Install the headers file corresponding to your target
+<b>Step 8.</b> Install the headers file corresponding to your target

 You will need to get a link for the headers that match the target build.